Oschart/Router/README.md

     - Implemented testing infrastructure (IO, Netlist generators, etc)
     - Designed a theoretical model for performing Detailed Routing
     - Developed a complete implementation for the Detailed Routing model
+	- From the LEF: Parsed design info, metal layer and cut layers design rules, size, ports and obstrauction locations for each cell in the SCL
-	- Parsed the layers and vias info from the LEF
+	- From the DEF: Parsed design and technology info, parsed the components and nets of the design
-	- Parsed design info from the DEF file
+	- Mapping the relative locations of each port and obstructions in the design to actual locations in the core area based on the location and orientation of each cell component
-	- Parsing checking for some syntax errors
+	- Parser checks and points for some syntax errors/warnings
     - Fully implemented DEF_Writer

 ***********************************************************************************************